gbayer-1/AZMLND_Capstone_Project/README.md

   - Cholesterol in serum [mm/dl]; an indicator for ateriosclerosis
   - fasting blood sugar level; a boolean value if the blood sugar is elevated (>120mg/dl) or not, which is an indicator for diabetes
 - medical history
-  - type of chest pain the patient is experiencing in four categories
+  - type of chest pain the patient is experiencing in four categories (TA: typical angina, ATA: atypical angina, NAP: non-anginal pain, ASY: asymptomatic)
-    - TA: typical angina
-    - ATA: atypical angina
-    - NAP: non-anginal pain
-    - ASY: asymptomatic
 - ECG and cardiac stress testing
   - resting blood pressure [mm Hg]
-  - resting ECG results in three categories
+  - resting ECG results in three categories (Normal,  ST: ST-T wave abnormality, LVH : left ventricular hypertrophy)
-    - Normal
-    - ST  ST-T wave abnormality
-    - LVH : left ventricular hypertrophy
   - oldpeak: the depression between S and T peak
   - maximum heartrate under cardiac stress
+  - exercise-induced angina
   - ST-slope of te peak exercise in three categories (Up, flat and down)

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

 ### PreProcessing
+The preprocessing of the data is defined in the prepare_data function in the train.py script.
+Some categorical features have to be preprocessed before they can be handled by the machine learning models.
+The columns Sex and ExerciseAngina are binary coded, with 1 for "male"/"yes" and 0 for "female"/"no" respectively.
+The column ST_Slope is numerically encoded with 1 for "Up", 0 for "Flat" and -1 for "Down". the columns for the ChestPainType and RestingECG features are one_hot encoded for the model.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment